Dates and Location: September 29 & 30, 2022 Karlsruhe, Germany

 Research Track: The research track is intended to report on mature work that has been completed.
 The goal of the EuroUSEC's research track is to disseminate results of interest to the broader usable security and privacy community.
 Papers must not be more than 16 pages in length using the one-column submission format, in both cases this excludes the bibliography.
 Try to scale the length of the paper according to the contributions you describe therein.
 Authors have the option to attach to their paper‘s supplementary appendices with study materials (e.g., survey instruments, interview guides, etc.) that would not otherwise take up valuable space within the body of the paper.
 Reviewers are not required to read appendices, so your paper should be self-contained without them.
 ACM also allows publication of additional supplemental materials and we want to encourage authors to use this option to provide research artifacts (e.g., builds of own software used in the study).

 Vision Track: The vision track is intended to report on work in progress or concrete ideas for work that has yet to begin.
 The focus in the vision track is to spark discussion with the goal to provide the authors helpful feedback, pointers to potentially related investigations, and new ideas to explore.
 Suitable submissions to the vision track include traditional work-in-progress pieces such as preliminary results of pre-studies, but also research proposals and position papers outlining future research.
-Papers must be up to 6 pages in length when using the two-column-format or up to 9 pages in length when using the one-column format, in both cases including the bibliography and with no appendices.
+Papers must be up to 9 pages in length using the one-column format, including the bibliography and with no appendices.